 Mr. Wood is the Chairman of the Compensation Committee, appointed in November 2012.
 Two of the four members of the Compensation Committee, Messrs.
 McDaniel and Wood, are "independent" as defined by applicable listing standards of The NASDAQ Stock Market.
-Messrs.
-Clément and de Wendel were designated by Total to be on the Compensation Committee pursuant to our Affiliation Agreement with Total.
-The Compensation Committee held six meetings during fiscal 2015.
+Ms. Kristoffersen and Mr. Pouget were designated by Total to be on the Compensation Committee pursuant to our Affiliation Agreement with Total.
+The Compensation Committee held five meetings during fiscal 2015.